keiohtani/lightroom_folder_transfer/README.md

     + date
       + photos

-This scripts moves pictures from the old location to a new location keeping the folder structure.
+This script moves pictures from the old location to a new location keeping the folder structure.

 ### Before
 - old folder location